Join us for an adventure in flavor!

 The soup after simmering for some time.

-• Add potatoes, cook for 20 minutes.
+• First, I add the potatoes and cook them for 20 minutes.

 Collage of the above described steps for adding later ingredients.